Object Storage vs. File Storage vs. Block Storage - What's Best for Businesses?

 Now that you have an overview of object storage vs. file storage vs. block storage, which one is best for you?
 Each one has its uses depending on your business needs, size, and budget and are summarized below.

-For large businesses, object storage is the way to go as it offers and affordable solution with unlimited storage options, as you only pay for each terabyte you need.
+As a tool for large businesses, object storage is the way to go as it offers and affordable solution with unlimited storage options, as you only pay for each terabyte you need.
 For object storage, you can sign up for Internxt S3 and pay just €7 a month for each terabyte you use.

 On the other hand, smaller businesses or teams will be more suited to an Internxt business plan.
 This is the best storage solution if you don’t have huge amounts of data but want to keep confidential information encrypted and private.